Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/logging.md

 5. DB::OwnSplitChannel::log(Poco::Message const&) @ 0x8682e41 in /usr/bin/clickhouse
 ```

-�A. Check if you have proper permission to a log files folder, and enough disk space \(& inode numbers\) on the block device used for logging.
+A. Check if you have proper permission to a log files folder, and enough disk space \(& inode numbers\) on the block device used for logging.

 ```bash
 ls -la /var/log/clickhouse-server/